-“We at Berea College are honored that the Women’s and Gender Studies Program is offering the flagship course for the Women in Public Service Project.
+“We at Berea College are honored that the Women’s and Gender Studies Department is offering the flagship course for the Women in Public Service Project.
 This exciting new endeavor reflects the College’s Great Commitments to gender equity and service to others.”

 -Berea College First Lady,